samm-git/turris-buildroot/README.md

         #
         make -j18 LOGFILE=1 BUILD_LOG=1 IS_TTY=1
         <output skipped>
-This should build GCC/uClibc toolchain, build tools, kernel and some packages
+This should build GCC/uClibc toolchain, build tools, kernel and some packages.
 5. To build entire firmware (please note, it will take a lot of time), use command like that:

         USE_CCACHE=y BUILD_ALL=y ./compile_turris_fw -j8 LOGFILE=1 BUILD_LOG=1 IS_TTY=1
 Most likely this step will fail, because during build process it will try to fetch many files from remote locations, and not all of them were available during my tests.
 I was looking for such files on the mirrors and downloaded them to `dl/` folder directly.After `dl/` is filled you can run `make package/compile -j8` to continue.
 Also parallel build is not always working very well with openwrt.
+## troubleshooting
+As i mentioned before - openwrt build system is not very stable.
+I am recommending to grep ' Error' in the build.log in case of fail to find exact reason and failed package.
+Usually it is enough to put unavialable distfile to the `dl/` directory.